datacarpentry/astronomy-python/_extras/guide.md

 * Learners may ask why we are using `dict(key1=value1, key2=value2)` rather than `{key1:value1, key2:value2}`.
 We are using the `dict` syntax so that the key value pairs look like keyword arguments.
 This may simplify the understanding for learners who are less familiar with dictionaries.

-* Recall that the first time we used `DataFrame.to_hdf`, we used the `w` argument to indicate that we wanted to create a new, empty HDF Store.
-In this episode we should *not* use the `w` argument, so that we add new Datasets to the existing Store, rather than starting over.
+* Again, in this episode we should *not* use the `mode="w"` argument, so that we add new Datasets to the existing Store, rather than starting over.

 * when writing the `point_series` object to an HDF5 file, learners may see the warning message like the following:
     ```/Users/bostroem/opt/anaconda3/envs/AstronomicalData/lib/python3.8/site-packages/pandas/core/generic.py:2434: PerformanceWarning: